Nerdware-LLC/ddb-single-table/README.md

 ## ✨ Key Features

 - Easy-to-use declarative API for managing DDB tables, connections, and models
-- Map DDB attribute names to model item properties and vice versa
+- Custom attribute aliases for each model
 - Create attributes/properties from combinations of other attributes/properties
-- Type checking
+- Type checking and conversions for all DDB attribute types
 - Validation checks for individual properties
 - Validation checks for entire objects
+- Where-style query API
 - Default values
 - Property-level get/set modifiers
 - Schema-level get/set modifiers